-A few months ago I had beers and wings with Mark Roberge after he spoke at the Boston Enterprise Sales meetup.
-When I shared with him what Rick and I were doing with clients and the results we were getting he said, “You’re like a sales therapist!”
+A few months ago, I had beers and wings with Mark Roberge after he spoke at the Boston Enterprise Sales meetup.
+When I shared what I was doing with clients and the results we were getting he said, “You’re like a sales therapist!”

 I cringed a little because I am not a psychologist and from the conversations I was having with VP of Sales and growing start-up founders, that was too fluffy and intrinsic for them.
 When I shared that with Mark he said something like, “If I were a VP of Sales and could make that kind of investment to get that kind of return, it would be a no-brainer.”

-I was reminded of this in the past few days when Trish Bertuzzi recommended me to someone posting a question about sales coaching on Quora.
-Someone else saw it and you can read how that exchange went here.
+I was reminded of this when Trish Bertuzzi recommended me to someone posting a question about sales coaching on Quora.

-That exchange was a drastic contrast to the email we got at this same time from a client who is part of an entire team we are coaching.
+That exchange was a drastic contrast to the email I got at the same time from a client who is part of an entire team I'm coaching.

 My sales evaluation tells me that I have a long sales cycle because I accept prospects put-offs--I accept their lies!
 As a result I end up doing a lot of follow-up calls.
 I end up chasing after my 'deals' that were dead for days.
 This stems from a need to be liked: I won't challenge my prospects when I should be pushing back on them, because I want them to like me.